ioistired/dirserver/README.md

 Simple directory indexing web server suited to my needs.

-- Lists out all files for the given request path, which is relative to `config['base_path']`.
+- Lists out all files for the given request path, which is relative to `DIRSERVER_BASE_PATH`.
 - Intentionally does not serve static files.
 This should be handled by your webserver.
 - Tries not to list directories outside of the web root.
 - Produces a tar archive of any directory (except /, due to routing issues)
   - Symlinks are added as symlinks, not dereferenced.

+## Configuration

+All configuration is done via environment variables.
+There are two:

+- `DIRSERVER_BASE_PATH`: the path to the root of all files to serve.
+Required.
+- `DIRSERVER_EXCLUDE_HIDDEN`: whether to hide files whose name starts with a dot.
+Optional, defaults to `1`.

 ## License